The Simone Veil Research Centre for Contemporary European Studies

 Mission and objectives

-The Centre for the Study of European Politics and Society (CSEPS) was established in 2003 at the Ben Gurion University of the Negev (BGU), in order to promote a greater awareness within Israel, of the growing importance of Europe, the European Union and the Euro-Mediterranean regions.
-Since its establishment, CSEPS has strengthened its position as a leading Euro-Mediterranean research and academic centre in Israel, through new initiatives and partnerships, both academic and institutional.
-On the institutional level, the European Commission recognized CSEPS as a Jean Monnet National Centre of Excellence for European Studies, the highest academic ranking that the European Commission grants to any European study programme.
-This is the only Jean Monnet Centre of Excellence in Israel and the recognition of the study programme is first and foremost a European recognition of CSEPS’ academic excellence.
+The Simone Veil Research Centre for Contemporary European Studies was established in 2003 at the Ben Gurion University of the Negev (BGU), in order to promote a greater awareness within Israel, of the growing importance of Europe, the European Union and the Euro-Mediterranean regions.
+Since its establishment, the centre has strengthened its position as a leading Euro-Mediterranean research and academic centre in Israel, through new initiatives and partnerships, both academic and institutional.
+On the institutional level, the European Commission recognized the centre as a Jean Monnet National Centre of Excellence for European Studies, the highest academic ranking that the European Commission grants to any European study programme.
+This is the only Jean Monnet Centre of Excellence in Israel and the recognition of the study programme is first and foremost a European recognition of the centre’ academic excellence.

-Since its establishment, CSEPS has been able to offer scholarships to BGU faculty and students, allowing them to conduct research on contemporary Euro-Mediterranean affairs, to participate in workshops and summer schools, and has helped establish academic courses on the Euro-Mediterranean region at the University.
-CSEPS also brings a flavour of Euro-Mediterranean culture to the University campus through cultural events, films and talks by Euro-Mediterranean personalities.
+Since its establishment, the Simone Veil Research Centre has been able to offer scholarships to BGU faculty and students, allowing them to conduct research on contemporary Euro-Mediterranean affairs, to participate in workshops and summer schools, and has helped establish academic courses on the Euro-Mediterranean region at the University.
+The Simone Veil Research Centrealso brings a flavour of Euro-Mediterranean culture to the University campus through cultural events, films and talks by Euro-Mediterranean personalities.